Weight Loss While Breastfeeding

 When determining a workout and eating plan to follow, moms who are breastfeeding have to be really careful to make sure that they pick something that works for their body.

-When breastfeeding your body can burn around 500 calories a day to product milk for your baby.
+When breastfeeding your body can burn around 500 calories a day to produce milk for your baby.
 When you first start nursing, you may find yourself super hungry and reaching for anything quick and easy to scarf down.
-I can’t tell you how many protein bars I ate or how many meals that got spilled on my little ones while I tried to nurse and eat one handed (oh come on, you know if happened to you too!)
+I can’t tell you how many protein bars I ate or how many meals that got spilled on my little ones while I tried to nurse and eat one-handed (oh come on, you know if happened to you too!)

 And while it’s true to have to eat more for your supply, there are many factors that can help you lose weight healthily while keeping your supply up.
 You need to consider how often you’re nursing, how much your child drinks (I was burning much more when my baby was a newborn compared to now that he’s 16 months old) , your age and metabolism, and your water intake.